Neela (horse): History

 Guru Gobind Singh learnt horsemanship at an early-age from his maternal uncle, Kirpal Chand.
 It is unknown how Neela came into the possession of the Sikh guru, the horse may have been a gift from a royal dignitary or a devotee.
-Neela was a dark-coloured stallion that was that was favoured and loved by Guru Gobind Singh.
+Neela was a dark-coloured stallion that was favoured and loved by Guru Gobind Singh.
 Neela can be found in Sikh legends, forming part of the archetypal imagination of Guru Gobind Singh, seated on him.
 The horse earned Guru Gobind Singh the Neelay Ghoray Walla (nīle ghoṛe vālā) and Nile Ghore da Asvar appellations, both meaning "rider of the blue horse".
 Neela would have been similar to blue roan horses.

 The horse appears in many Sikh stories, where its traits, such as agility, boldness, steadfastness, and intelligence, are exalted.
 Sikh lore claims that when Guru Gobind Singh was riding Neela whilst returning from Anandgarh, it would not enter a tobacco field and reared up in front of it.
 The guru tried to entice the horse to continue onward, but it refused to do so, leading to the guru to put his heels into the body of the horse, but it remained at a stand-still.
 It was only after that it was realized that the field that lay ahead was sown with tobacco.